Skip to Main Content

 If the police come to my home in Brookfield for a domestic dispute, do I have to let them in or answer their questions?

-Can I go back to my Brookfield home or contact my spouse or partner after a Connecticut domestic violence arrest?
+Can I go back to my home or contact my spouse or partner after a Connecticut domestic violence arrest?

 How can a Connecticut domestic violence defense attorney help with my case if I live or work in Brookfield?